-- When you have moved outside the plan's service area (see Chapter 1, Section 4.1 for a list of the counties and premiums).
-Note: If you move within the service area, you will not be eligible for a Special Enrollment Period but your premium may change. - If you have Michigan Medicaid program. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+- When you have moved outside the plan's service area (see Chapter 1, Section 3 for the service area). - If you have Michigan Medicaid program. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).